omarreis/vsop2013/README.md

 Once loaded, computations are very fast.

 Object T_VSOP2013_File in vsop2013.pas:
-* parses a data file - Use only files in original format, as the parser relies on fixed positions.
+* Parses a data file - Use only files in original format, as the parser relies on fixed positions.
+* Save and Load data in custom binary format files, smaller and fast to load (Android apps have a 150MB bundle size limit)
 * calculates heliocentric rectangular position and speed ( in UA and UA/day)

 # Test app
-Program TestVSOP2013 is a Firemonkey app.
+Program *TestVSOP2013* is a Firemonkey app.
 To use it, you have to download at least one of the data files mentioned above from theory's FTP repository ( current file is VSOP2013.p2000 )

 * Set filename and click [Load File] - This will freeze the app for a while, as it loads the 400 MB of text data.
 * Set JD epoch and planet id and click [Calc]